 Do you spend time mowing the lawn or generally fidgeting?
 That’s right.
 NEAT.

 In simple terms, N.E.A.T (Non-Exercise Activity Thermogenesis) is a form of using your body’s energy.
 They are the calories we burn in everything we do that is not sleeping, eating or sports-like exercise.

 Typically, 1,000 steps will allow you to spend around 30-40 calories.
-Up your movement and you can see, this can add up to a significant amount of energy expenditure over a week.
+Up your movement and you can see that this can add up to a significant amount of energy expenditure over a week.

 Here is a basic visual to represent the difference in energy expenditure between 2,000, 5,000 and 10,000 steps a day.

-Now, consider that 1 pound of fat contains around 3,500 kcals worth of energy.
+Now, consider that one pound of fat contains around 3,500 kcals worth of energy.